 Of course, Cat6 Cable can work on Cat5 network.
 It is backward compatible with previous specifications, which means it can be effectively used with Cat5 network.

 From the introduction above, the major components between Cat6 cable and Cat5 cable are similar.
-What makes them different are their electrical specifications, or signal transmission capabilities.
+The Cat 5 Cat 6 difference mainly lies in their electrical specifications, or signal transmission capabilities.
 Category 6 cable has better specifications than 5 or 5e, enabling it to support faster data transmission when installed with compatible devices.